 Get to know the surroundings: Hudson Yards

 The walk in this elevated Hudson Yards park is 2 kilometers in a straight line and takes about an hour to complete.
 It is worth a visit any time of the year but I advise you to visit especially in spring or summer.
-You can read more in my article on Guide to the High Line in New York City.
+You can read more in my article about Guide to the High Line in New York City.

 Did you know that this avant-garde structure was designed by English architect Thomas Heatherwick, author of the London 2012 Olympic Games cauldron?
 This futuristic steel building that many resemble a beehive, a vase or even a shawarma has become the icon of Hudson Yards and since its opening in 2019 has been an instant success.